-February 2020 represents the year mark since the Hirak protests began in Algeria.
-These are the protests that eventually ended the 19 year reign of now-former President Bouteflika.
+February 2020 represents the year mark since the Hirak protests began in Algeria, and eventually ended the 19 year reign of now-former President Bouteflika.
 President Bouteflika has now been replaced by the newly elected President Tebboune a highly controversial election, covered in a previous Grey Dynamics Intelligence Report.
 The Hirak protestors that forced Bouteflika from power disputed the legitimacy of the elections, and boycotted them, resulting in a 41% turnout.

 In the eyes of the Hirak protestors, little has changed in Algeria.
 There may be a new president, but he took power in an illegitimate election that they themselves boycotted.
 Furthermore, Tebboune had the support of the army, and allegedly, elements of the old Bouteflika regime, who wish for cosmetic changes to the government, with a general status quo.
 Until the Hirak protests are smashed, or give in, they will likely continue to demand major reform and resignation of major public figures.